qwertymarmot/qwertymarmot.github.io/_notes/habit-formation.md

 ### 1. Start Small

 Begin with tiny habits that require minimal motivation.
-As James Clear discusses in [[Book: Atomic Habits]], these small changes can lead to remarkable results over time through the power of compounding.
+As James Clear discusses in [Atomic Habits]({% link _books/atomic-habits.md %}), these small changes can lead to remarkable results over time through the power of compounding.

 ### 2. Use Implementation Intentions